 This matters because pop culture is all we’ve got.
 High culture died a long time ago and its skin is being worn by those who still want to feel important.
 The same thing is being done to our few remaining cultural touchstones such as movies.
 If you want to do something shocking! and revelatory!, create your own thing.
 Don’t ruin something beloved that already exists.

-The Last Jedi seems to trumpet from the mountaintops that Disney-fied Star Wars is about is all about printing money while “updating” the franchise to be in line with a narrow slice of ideology.
+The Last Jedi seems to trumpet from the mountaintops that Disney-fied Star Wars is about is all about printing money while “updating” the franchise to be in line with a narrow slice of modern ideology.
 The whole thing is a corpse animated by the power of nostalgia.
 The Force Awakens may have resurrected it in spectacular fashion, but The Last Jedi put it firmly back in the grave.

 It will take a miracle for Episode IX to salvage this wreckage, at least from cultural and storytelling perspectives.
 Don’t hold your breath.
 But in the end, it won’t matter, because it will make billions of dollars and Disney will be pumping out these movies until the eventual heat death of the universe.